girlscript/winter-of-contributing/C_CPP/Structure padding, Union, Enum, & typedef/Structure_Padding.md

 # Structure Padding in C
-Structure padding is the consept in C in which one or more bytes are added and bytes added are empty , They are inserted  between the memory addresses to align the data in memory .
+Structure padding is the concept in C in which one or more bytes are added and bytes added are empty , they are inserted  between the memory addresses to align the data in memory .
 ##  let's take an example : -
 Suppose we define a structure Car which have the name , model number and brand name .